openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 ### Enumerating Devices and Selection Logic

-The Inference Engine now features a dedicated API to enumerate devices and their capabilities.
+The OpenVINO Runtime API now features a dedicated methods to enumerate devices and their capabilities.
 See [Hello Query Device C++ Sample](../../samples/cpp/hello_query_device/README.md).
 This is the example output from the sample (truncated to device names only):